Satil-Solutions/website/content/_index.md

     url: "#"
 story:
   title: The Story Behind the Code
   description:  Every great tool starts with a problem worth solving.
-Optima was born from years of firsthand experience in manufacturing - where delays, miscommunication, and outdated planning tools slowed down progress.
-I built Optima to change that.
+Nexa was born from years of firsthand experience in manufacturing - where delays, miscommunication, and outdated planning tools slowed down progress.
+I built Nexa to change that.
   founder:
    name: "Mario"
    role: "Founder & Engineer"
    quote: "I didn't set out to build a software - I set out to solve a problem.
-Optima is the tool I wish I had years ago and now, it's yours."
+Nexa is the tool I wish I had years ago and now, it's yours."
 ---

 {{< hero >}}